cibotech/scalastan/README.md

 val data: Seq[Double] = source.read(x, "X")
 ```

 Before the model can be run, all inputs must be assigned.
+To assign different inputs, the `reset` method
-However, the model may be run multiple times
+must be called.
+Using the `reset` method will clear all assigned inputs, allowing the model to be run
-with different inputs by using `withData` and replacing previously assigned data.
+multiple times with different inputs.

 Running the Model
 -----------------